Brand Names: Mesnex

 - Where can I get more information (Mesnex)?

 What is mesna (Mesnex)?

-Mesna may also be used for purposes other than those listed here.
+Mesna may also be used for purposes not listed in this medication guide.

 What are the possible side effects of mesna (Mesnex)?